Learn how to piece a quilt backing no matter what size your quilt is. We’ve included a handy quilt backing chart to help you plan your backing easily.

 How to Calculate Yardage for Quilt Backing

-If you’re a quilt geek, you might want to do this thing old-school style.
+If for some reason or another you don’t want to use Quilt Geek, you might want to do this thing old-school style.
 That means you and your good old calculator and some math.
-I also call this the hard way, because we really do have a much easier way for you.
-But I’ll try to explain this nevertheless because I think it may help with understanding how quilt backing is calculated.
+I also call this the hard way, because Quilt Geek really does make this sooo much easier.
+But Iโll try to explain this nevertheless because I think it may help with understanding how quilt backing is calculated.

 Step 1: Measure the Quilt Top